Yelp/mrjob/docs/guides/emr-opts.rst

     instance at this bid price.
 (You usually only want to set bid price for task instances.)

+    .. versionchanged:: 0.5.4

+       This option used to be named ``ec2_task_instance_bid_price``.

 .. mrjob-opt::
-    :config: num_ec2_core_instances
+    :config: num_core_instances
-    :switch: --num-ec2-core-instances
+    :switch: --num-core-instances
     :type: :ref:`string <data-type-string>`
     :set: emr
     :default: 0

-    Number of core (or "slave") instances to start up.
+    Number of core instances to start up.
 These run your job and host HDFS.
-Incompatible with :mrjob-opt:`num_ec2_instances`.
 This is in addition to the single master instance.

+    .. versionchanged:: 0.5.4

+       This option used to be named ``num_ec2_core_instances``.

 .. mrjob-opt::
     :config: num_ec2_instances